tintin10q/computational-linguistics-summary/Languages/Grammar.md

 We usually read the rules left to right, butt you can always go back if you want.

 ## Writing down the rules
-There are differentt ways to write downs the rules.
+There are different ways to write downs the rules.
 There are also different formats.
 Once such format is the  [Chomsky Normal Form](Chomsky%20Normal%20Form.md).

 Also remember that the rules in a grammar for a language HAS to be finite.
 Otherwise, you would also have to consider another rule.